saeedbhai0632-web/Neural-Network-from-Scratch/README.md

 # MNIST Neural Network from Scratch
 A feedforward neural network built **entirely from scratch using only NumPy** — no PyTorch, no TensorFlow, no shortcuts.
 Trained on the classic MNIST handwritten digit dataset.

 ---

 ## Why I built this

-I'm self-taught and wanted to actually *understand* what happens inside a neural network — not just call `model.fit()` and hope for the best.
-So I sat down and implemented everything by hand: the layers, the activations, the loss function, and the backpropagation math.
+I'm self-taught and wanted to actually *understand* what happens inside a neural network.
 The data loading part was done with AI assistance (noted in the code), but the network architecture and training logic are mine.

 ---

 ## What it does
 - Loads the MNIST dataset (~70,000 handwritten digit images)
 - Trains a 3-layer neural network to classify digits 0–9
 - Runs for 500 epochs with mini-batch gradient descent